matthewlong29/PareAndFlourish_Site/_posts/2017-05-28-how-to-have-an-effortless-conversation.md

 image:
   teaser: effortlessConversation.jpg
   feature: effortlessConversation.jpg
-  alt: "How to Have an Effortless Conversation"

 tags: networking, networking conversation, how to network, listening skills

-comments: true
 ---

 As a young professional, it can be difficult to find your own voice.
 Every new conversation determines the impression you’re going to make and how that will define you as a professional.
 You’ll notice that you are attempting to listen while also trying not to forget what you want to say next. \*Cue Charlie Brown’s teacher\*